sappo/master_thesis/README.md

 Langner.
 There have been a lot of improvements so that everything can be setup from markdown and generated to pdf.

+This is my acutal thesis but feel free to use it as an template to start your own :)

 ## Instalation

 Haskell tools: